Fluid dynamics meet network science: two cases of temporal network eigendecomposition: Discussion

-{\bf Acknowledgments --} The author acknowledges partial support from project CSxAI (PID2024-157526NB-I00) and MdM (CEX2021-001164-M) funded by the MICIU/AEI/10.13039/501100011033, and from the European Commission Chips Joint Undertaking project No. 101194363 (NEHIL).\\
+{\bf Funding --} The author acknowledges partial support from project CSxAI (PID2024-157526NB-I00) funded by MICIU/AEI/10.13039/501100011033/FEDER, UE, project Maria de Maeztu CEX2021-001164-M funded by the MICIU/AEI/10.13039/501100011033, and from the European Commission Chips Joint Undertaking project No. 101194363 (NEHIL).\\